keyboardio/Chrysalis/product-status.md

 ## Recent updates

+- An earlier update had accidentally reversed the display of transparent and blocked keys
 - Updated firmware builds to better handle cases of corrupted EEPROM.
 - Chrysalis no longer incorrectly states that it could not connect to your keyboard after a firmware update, requiring another firmware update.